tangle-network/relayer/config/development/README.md

 However, you can take a look at the following configrations:

-1. [exclusive-startegies](../exclusive-strategies/) - These are a set of configrations that are used for the exclusive strategies of different roles that you can use the relayer for.
+1. [exclusive-startegies](../exclusive-strategies/) - These are a set of configurations that are used for the exclusive strategies of different roles that you can use the relayer for.
-2. [full-support](../full-support/) - Shows you how you can combine the different strategies to support all the roles that you can use the relayer for.
-3. [example](../example/) - This is a very simple and minimal configuration for starting a Private Transaction Relayer over the Gorli Testnet.
+2. [example](../example/) - This is a very simple and minimal configuration for starting a Private Transaction Relayer over the Gorli Testnet.